-In Wealth Management & Private Banking, net revenues are expected to be essentially flat year on year driven by increased investment product revenues reflecting continued business growth, partially offsetting the decline in deposit revenues, while lending revenues remain essentially flat.
+In Wealth Management & Private Banking, net revenues are expected to be essentially flat driven by increased investment products reflecting continued business growth, as well as higher lending revenues, partially offset by a decline in deposit revenues.

 Private Bank assumes continued inflows in assets under management in 2024 with corresponding volumes in assets under management expected to be higher compared to year-end 2023.
-The overall development of volumes though will highly depend on market parameters, including equity indices and foreign exchange rates.
+However, the overall development of volumes will be highly dependent on market parameters, including equity indices and foreign exchange rates.